ZhaohuiXue/SGR-release/README.txt

 %
 %    This demo shows the SGR methods for robust crop mapping using hyperspectral image classification with very few in-situ data.
 %
-%    fun_SGR.m .......
-A function implementing the SGR model
+%    fun_SGR.p .......
+A function implementing the SGR model (compiled in Matlab R2022a)
 %    sunsal.m ..........A function conducting SR using sunsal algorithm
 %    calcError.m .......A function for computing confusion matrix
 %    soft.m ............A soft thresholding function